oceanprotocol/cdt-algorithms/branin_and_gpr/README.md

 python branin.py
 ```

 To run the GPR algorithm locally, using the data saved in `branin.arff`.
-The model will be saved in `gpr.out`.
+The model will be saved in `gpr.pickle`.
 ```console
 python gpr.py local
 ```